-In 2009 MCC formed a new partnership with the Cricket Foundation and their Chance to Shine campaign to reintroduce cricket into state schools in the UK.
+In 2009 MCC formed a partnership with the Cricket Foundation and their Chance to Shine campaign to reintroduce cricket into state schools in the UK.

 Since then tens of thousands of children in Chance to Shine schools across England and Wales have been introduced to the key MCC Spirit of Cricket messages enshrined in the Laws of the game.

 The partnership is part of the wider MCC Spirit of Cricket initiative to encourage children to play hard and play fair.

 MCC is passionate about promoting the game and the Spirit of Cricket to children and young people all over the world.